 James Tickell, director, Campbell Tickell

-12:10 Business transformation: doing more, with less
+12:10 Transforming your business: doing more, with less

 Doing more with less has been modus operandi for the sector since the 1% rent reduction was introduced in 2016.
 We’ll be exploring how organisations, of all sizes from across the sector, are reducing costs to unlock capacity to invest in new homes and regeneration projects.